-14 Oct Choosing The Best Ballistic Safety Glasses for Shooting (or Airsoft & Milsim)
+14 Oct Choosing THE BEST Ballistic Safety Glasses for Military & Airsoft

 If there’s one thing that is an absolute essential for any kind of shooting sport, than it will be ballistic safety glasses.
 You only have one pair of eyes after all, and running around with an eyepatch doesn’t really add to your “tacticool” presence.

 Before considering getting all those tactical weapon attachments and other cool stuff it is necessary to first get proper ballistic safety glasses.
 This means you don’t want to be close-handed and want to do serious research to protect your eyes.
 Especially for our airsoft brothers and sisters out there, this is even more important because doing our sport also means you’re getting shot at.